- Fee assured

 Her current posts are Professor of Oral and Dermatological Medicine / Honorary Consultant in Dermatology, Departments of Oral Medicine & St John’s Institute of Dermatology,Guy’s & St Thomas NHS Foundation Trust and King's College London.
 She also holds an Honorary Consultant Dermatologist position at St Mary’s Hospital, Imperial College Healthcare Trust, London.

-Professor Setterfield practices a wide range of general dermatology and leads the oral dermatology service at Guy's Hospital.
+Professor Setterfield practices a wide range of general dermatology.
+In addition she leads the oral dermatology service at Guy's Hospital.
 Her clinical research interests include investigation of the pathogenesis of mucocutaneous diseases with a particular emphasis on the immunobullous disorders and lichen planus.
 With her team she has developed and published clinical outcome measures which are vital for optimising patient care, has identified biomarkers for disease severity and identifies the optimal treatments for complex mucocutaneous diseases.

 Areas of interest